 You need to do your research.
-One of the major benefits to guest posting is that you can reach a targeted audience.
+One of the major benefits to guest posting is that you can reach a targeted audience via email.
+Side note: Here’s a great tutorial on how to find anyone’s email with a tool called Hunter.
 When you submit somewhere that is clearly not a good fit, you’ll likely be turned down, so submitting is really a waste of your time and the blogger’s.

 Find blogs in your niche.
 Subscribe to their feed and follow them on social media.
 Read a few of their posts and look at the tone of their posts.
 Does it align with your business?
 Take a look at some comments on their blog and replies on their social media posts to get a feel for what their audience is into.
 Is this an audience you should pursue?

 While there are websites that may accept your pitch who haven’t advertised that they accept guest posts, search around their site to see if they have a guest posting policy as many sites will.
 You can also look through their feed to see if you can find a past guest post.
 If you can, take a look at it for style and to see who it was they’ve accepted in the past.
 This will provide insight on whether you might be the right fit.

 When you’re looking at their site, also consider how big of an audience this site has.
 Look at their interactions on social media and number of blog comments to see how engaged their audience is.
 See if you can get a feel for how well they rank on Google, and how active this site is.
 Does this site feel worth your time for the size of engaged audience you would reach?

 As you are researching the blogs you want to approach, keep a list of topic ideas and mark the ones that would fit well with these sites.
 What would be best for you to write about that would align with their audience?
 What would best engage their followers and make them curious enough to follow you back to your blog?